Brockhole.jpg

 Brockhole House today...

 The beautiful white house is now home to many of Brockhole's best loved attractions including a wonderful gift shop full of local goodies, crafts and foodie treats.
-Our new 'Story of the Lake District' Exhibition, The Gaddum Gallery, the Brockhole café with lake view terrace and of course our stunning restaurant, The Gaddum.
+Our new 'Story of the Lake District' Exhibition and of course our Café and restaurant, The Gaddum Kitchen with lake view terrace.